Bid Rules for Informal Contracts

 10. Contractor Downgrades

 NC State will notify a contractor if its status is “downgraded” from either the “A” or “B” lists to not being invited back to bid for future work.
-If notified of a future non-invitation to bid, a Contractor has a right to appeal to the Director of Design and Construction Services, whose decision is final.
+If notified of a future non-invitation to bid, a Contractor has a right to appeal to the Director of Contract Construction, whose decision is final.

 11. Contractor Specialty Groups

 The following is a list of current construction specialty groups FOR which NC State maintains current contractor lists.
-Contractors wishing to be considered for work in a particular specialty area must request for the classification, in writing, to the Design and Construction Services Department.
+Contractors wishing to be considered for work in a particular specialty area must request for the classification, in writing, to the Contract Construction Department.
 One contractor may qualify to be classified in several specialty areas.

 Major Groups that use a Flexible Rotating Pool in the Group Bid Process: